jundalisay/superbnetlify/content/en/research/montesquieu/spirit-of-the-laws/book-13/chapter-1.md

-+++
+---
+heading: "Chapters 1-2"
-title= "The Public Revenues"
+title: "The Public Revenues"
+linkTitle: "Chapter 1"
+weight: 2
-description= "THE public revenues are a portion that each subject gives of his property, in order to secure or enjoy the remainder" date= 2015-09-30 author= "Montesquieu" image= "/covers/spirit.jpg" linkb= "/research/montesquieu/spirit-of-the-laws/book-12" linkbtext= "Book 12" linkf= "/research/montesquieu/spirit-of-the-laws/book-13/chapter-3" linkftext= "Chapter 2"
+description: "The public revenues are a portion that each subject gives of his property, in order to secure or enjoy the remainder"
-+++
+image: "/covers/spirit.jpg"
+icon: "/icons/mont.png"
+---

 THE public revenues are a portion that each subject gives of his property, in order to secure or enjoy the remainder.